 Every machine has performance specifications and limitations.
 The manufacturer should detail how often you need to keep parts rested in the operator’s manual.
 Drills and augers, for example, can overheat if you use it beyond a specified amount of time.
 For most machines, if you exceed the operational time limit, you can expect them to break or lose their sharpness.

 Establish limits to keep optimal performance and improve efficiency.
-Inform your operators about the restrictions on the heavy machinery before resting.
-If possible, choose high-quality heavy machinery that has longer operational times.
+Inform your operators about the restrictions on the heavy equipment before resting.
+If possible, choose high-quality heavy equipment that has longer operational times.

 At some point, equipment owners would need the device serviced.
 If there is a parts failure, the service team needs to list it down and record the replacement together with other findings.

 Knowing the exact date, service type, service schedule, parts replaced, and irregularities gives you a chance to plan ahead.
 An excellent service log will help you prepare for future repairs and saves you money in the long run.